AcademicsExtended CampusPsychedelic-Assisted Therapies Certificate

 Opening Retreat

-The certificate program begins with a five-day opening retreat at Naropa University in Boulder, CO, May 17-21, 2023.
-This retreat focuses on community building and contemplative practice training in mindfulness and compassion, which we believe is essential to educating ethical psychedelic-assisted practitioners.
-The Opening Retreat also included lectures from contemplative leaders and experts in the field, and the opportunity to engage with integration groups, which will continue for the duration of the program.
+The certificate program begins with a five-day opening retreat at Naropa University in Boulder, CO, May 15-19, 2024.
+This retreat focuses on community building and contemplative practice training in mindfulness and compassion, which we believe is essential for educating ethical psychedelic-assisted practitioners.
+The Opening Retreat also includes lectures from contemplative leaders and experts in the field, and the opportunity to engage with Clinical Skills Practice Groups, which will continue for the duration of the program.

-Building on the prerequisite course in Justice, Equity, Diversity and Inclusivity (JEDI), the opening retreat goes further in helping trainees connect with Naropa University’s vision to realize and build an interconnected global community that embodies an everlasting commitment to personal actions, interpersonal relations, and vocations that promote individual, collective and ecological liberation and wellbeing.
-The Opening Retreat will also feature an introduction to ecopsychedelics, with Naropa University faculty, situating this work with sacred medicines in a broader ecosystem of healing for ourselves, our communities, and our planet.
+Building on the prerequisite course in Justice, Equity, Diversity and Inclusivity (JEDI), the opening retreat goes further in helping participants connect with Naropa University’s vision to realize and build an interconnected global community that embodies an enduring commitment to personal actions, interpersonal relations, and vocations that promote individual, collective and ecological liberation and wellbeing.
+Small group work initiated at the Opening Retreat engaging social location, interrogation of power, and working across differences will continue throughout the course of the program.

-This retreat begins on the evening of May 17, and concludes at noon on May 21.
+This retreat begins in the evening of May 15, and concludes at noon on May 19.
 Travel and lodging costs for this retreat are not included in the certificate program tuition.
 Participants are responsible for arranging their own travel and lodging in the Boulder area.
-Naropa provides on-site breakfast, catered lunch and refreshments, as well as basic travel information and resources for finding accommodation.
+Naropa provides on-site breakfast, catered lunch and refreshments.

-All 2023 retreats will be held in person.
-In order to mitigate risk of the spread of Covid-19, Naropa University strongly encourages all participants to be vaccinated against Covid-19.
+All 2024 retreats and education intensives will be held in person.
+In order to mitigate the risk of COVID-19, Naropa University strongly encourages all participants to be vaccinated against COVID-19.
 Please see “Considerations Regarding COVID-19” on the Certificate Policies Page for more information.
-Please note that Naropa does not allow the use of illegal substances, including psychedelic compounds, during any retreat event.
+Please note that Naropa does not allow the use of unauthorized substances, including psychedelic compounds, during any retreat event.

 Apprenticeship Training Retreat

-Throughout the Fall of 2023, trainees will return to Colorado in small groups to participate in an apprenticeship training retreat.
-These trainings begin with a group dinner followed by two full days of experiential training.
-There will be several options to choose from during the Fall, including Ketamine & Sacred Ceremony retreats for BIPOC participants within the cohort.
-In this 3-day training retreat, participants will have the opportunity to practice psychedelic therapy skills under supervision utilizing ketamine or breathwork.
-Trainees will not be required to consume substances in order to participate.
-However, if appropriate, some trainees may benefit not only from deepening their clinical skills, but from experiencing psychedelic medicines in a safe container.
+Trainees will not be required to consume substances in order to participate, and Breathwork practice is offered as a powerful non-pharmacological modality.
+However, if appropriate, trainees will benefit not only from deepening their clinical skills, but from experiencing psychedelic medicines in a safe container.
 The Apprenticeship Training Retreats will utilize a peer consultation model, where trainees receive structured feedback from peers along with written evaluation from faculty.

 Dynamic, Cohort-Based Online Learning